 In this guide we will learn how to build a camper van kitchen unit that looks something like this:

-Step 0...
 Make sure you have finalised your campervan design plans.
-This means mocking up your van on paper, or using a CAD software.
+This means mocking up your van on paper, or using CAD software.
 The kitchen unit is so large and important that you need to know exactly where it will go.
-I recommend using Vanspace3D to design your campervan, its an awesome drag n' drop CAD software specifically for campervans.
+I used Vanspace3D to design my whole layout, which was especially helpful for the complex shapes and multiple functions of the kitchen unit.

 My kitchen unit houses the following: